AlfredBroda/dRonin-lua/Readme.md

 # Readme
+This script is based on LuaPilot, but is tailored specifically to dRonin's flight controller telemetry.
-This Script LuaPilot is a nice Telemetry screen for Taranis with OpenTX >2.17 and should work with Arducopter (Pixhawk, Fixhawk, AUAV-X2, etc.) and maybe others Flight controllers which are connected to an FrSky D-Receiver & X-Receiver.
+This Script LuaPilot is a nice Telemetry screen for Taranis with OpenTX >2.2.x and should work with Arducopter (Pixhawk, Fixhawk, AUAV-X2, etc.) and maybe others Flight controllers which are connected to an FrSky D-Receiver & X-Receiver.

-Thanks to SockEye, Richardoe, Schicksie, lichtl, ben_&Jace25,Clooney82&fnoopdogg for they Previous Work.
+Thanks to ilihack, yds, SockEye, Richardoe, Schicksie, lichtl, ben_&Jace25, Clooney82&fnoopdogg for they previous Work.

 Changelog: